Designing Your Client’s Portfolio

 • RETURN: What return, from both income and capital growth, does your client expect over their chosen time frame?
 How much money will they need at a date in the future?

-• TAX: What allowances and reliefs can your client take advantage of to enhance their returns?
+• TAX: What allowances and reliefs can your client take advantage of?

 These questions form the first part of the investment process – setting objectives – and need to be answered in terms that can be measured if they are to have any value.
 We approach each part of the process in a similarly objective manner.
 As a result, you and your client can be confident you have identified the right strategy for your client’s circumstances and that our investment decisions are based on reason rather than on the latest fashion.

 The Right Mix of Investments

 To achieve the right mix of investments you and your client need to:

 • Understand the risk and return characteristics of different asset classes